prototyp3-dev/echo-plus/README.md

 ```

 echo-plus is a customized DApp written in Python, which originally resembles the one provided by the sample [Echo Python DApp](https://github.com/cartesi/rollups-examples/tree/main/echo-python).
-Contrary to that example, this DApp does not use shared resources from the `rollups-examples` main directory, and as such the commands for building, running and deploying it are slightly different.
+Contrary to that example, this DApp uses sunodo to build and run, and as such the commands for building, and running are different.

-The documentation below reflects the original application code, and should also be used as a basis for documenting any DApp created with this mechanism.

 ## Requirements